aws/aws-cdk/packages/aws-cdk/README.md

 then the generated application will not be immediately deployable.
 If those overlapped resources are already managed by another CloudFormation stack in that account/region, then those resources will need to be manually removed from the provided template.
-Otherwise, if the overlapped resources are not managed by another CloudFormation stack, then first remove those resources from your CDK Application STack and deploy the cdk application successfully, then re-add them and run `cdk import` to import them into your deployed stack.
+Otherwise, if the overlapped resources are not managed by another CloudFormation stack, then first remove those resources from your CDK Application Stack, deploy the cdk application successfully, then re-add them and run `cdk import` to import them into your deployed stack.

 ### `cdk destroy`